Department of Numbers

 Portland-Vancouver-Hillsboro, Oregon Unemployment

-The BLS reported that the unemployment rate for Portland fell 0.3 percentage points in April 2013 to 7.5%.
-For the same month, the metro unemployment rate was 0.5 percentage points lower than the Oregon rate.
-The unemployment rate in Portland peaked in May 2009 at 11.1% and is now 3.6 percentage points lower.
+The BLS reported that the unemployment rate for Portland fell 0.3 percentage points in April 2023 to 3.8%.
+For the same month, the metro unemployment rate was 0.2 percentage points lower than the Oregon rate.
+The unemployment rate in Portland peaked in April 2020 at 13.3% and is now 9.5 percentage points lower.
+From a post peak low of 3.6% in January 2022, the unemployment rate has now grown by 0.2 percentage points.
 You can also compare Portland unemployment with unemployment in other cities.

 Unemployment Rate: Portland, Oregon, National